number-25/classletters/content/posts/assorted/capital_account_liberalization.md

-In looking to imagine and crystallise potential alternatives to the seemingly unending vortex of underdevelopment and poverty in third and second world nations, an understanding of the deficiencies and insufficiencies of the current macroeconomic arrangement becomes imperative.
-The post-Bretton Woods monetary consensus, which promised to - particularly prone are developing nations, themselves going through what seems like, an eternity of ceaseless - based on, we do know - at the mercy of commodities swings and speculative exuberance (rather than being delinked and liberated
+In looking to imagine and crystallise potential alternatives to the seemingly unending vortex of underdevelopment and poverty in third and second world nations, an understanding of the deficiencies and insufficiencies of the current macroeconomic arrangement becomes imperative - is a reasonable/obvious starting point.
+The post-Bretton Woods monetary consensus, which promised to guarantee mutual 'real growth' through endless liberalization of domestic markets, has in whole been failure. - particularly prone are developing nations, themselves going through what seems like, an eternity of ceaseless - based on, we do know - at the mercy of commodities swings and speculative exuberance (rather than being delinked and liberated
 there is another way - so what gives?
 What shall we do once we take control of these responsibilities?
 Let us start.
 I cannot be the only one who has wondered about the continual crises , after-all, these countries are adhering to the 'democratic consensus' of political republicanism, with open markets, open economies,

+reliance on powerful players - receiving loans for debts only to import commodities for - culminating in an obvious slow death, entire generations of livelihoods destroyed.

 leaving the whole-scale characterisation of imperialism and neocolonialism to the side for a moment

-The following is an excerpt of an academic work by Economist José Antonio Ocampo, an open-access work which can be freely accessed [here](https://x.com/agent_of_change/status/1788318137420509283).
+The following is an excerpt of an academic work by Economist José Antonio Ocampo, an open-access work which can be freely accessed [here](https://fdslive.oup.com/www.oup.com/academic/pdf/openaccess/9780198718116.pdf).

 # Effects of Capital Account Liberalization